MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## 📱 Supported platforms
 * **Android 4.1+**.
 Uses the [NotificationCompat APIs](https://developer.android.com/reference/androidx/core/app/NotificationCompat) so it can be run older Android devices
 * **iOS 8.0+**.
 On iOS versions older than 10, the plugin will use the UILocalNotification APIs.
 The [UserNotification APIs](https://developer.apple.com/documentation/usernotifications) (aka the User Notifications Framework) is used on iOS 10 or newer.
+Notification actions only work on iOS 10 or newer.
 * **macOS 10.11+**.
 On macOS versions older than 10.14, the plugin will use the [NSUserNotification APIs](https://developer.apple.com/documentation/foundation/nsusernotification).
 The [UserNotification APIs](https://developer.apple.com/documentation/usernotifications) (aka the User Notifications Framework) is used on macOS 10.14 or newer.
+Notification actions only work on macOS 10.14 or newer
 * **Linux**.
 Uses the [Desktop Notifications Specification](https://specifications.freedesktop.org/notification-spec/).

 ## ✨ Features